alexandreruban/nand2tetris/README.md

 means go to the (LOOP) label line instead of specifing the number of the line.

-Also the I/O pointer SCREEN and KBD are defined to refer to memory location 16348 and 24576 (beginning of the screen memory map and beginning of the keyboard memory map).
+Also the I/O pointers SCREEN and KBD are defined to refer to memory location 16348 and 24576 (beginning of the screen memory map and beginning of the keyboard memory map).